hyosung11/Launch-School/Courses/journal.md

 09:53 Working through Variable Shadowing.
 I think it's dumb because it's not something you want to do in a program.

 10:26 Getting into the weeds of Elaine's notes.
 I don't think I need to know this stuff that well for the written assessment.

+## 20211008 금요일

+06:41 Just finished study session with Alex and Laurent.
+I'm getting closer to taking the written assessment.